Back to prior page

 (From Old Corral collection)

-Above - Steve Clark (on the left) and Rex Bell in a scene from DAWN ON THE GREAT DIVIDE (Monogram, 1942).
+Above - Steve Clark (on the left) and Rex Bell in DAWN ON THE GREAT DIVIDE (Monogram, 1942).
 DAWN was the final oater for Buck Jones who died from injuries suffered in the November 28, 1942 Cocoanut Grove nightclub fire in Boston.

 (Courtesy of Les Adams)

-Above from L-to-R are Tom Seidel, Nick Moro, youngster Sugar Dawn, Frank Yaconelli, Tom Keene, Hope Blackwood and Steve Clark in a lobby card from Keene's ARIZONA ROUNDUP (Monogram, 1942).
+L-to-R are Tom Seidel, Nick Moro, youngster Sugar Dawn, Frank Yaconelli, Tom Keene, Hope Blackwood, and Steve Clark in a lobby card from Keene's ARIZONA ROUNDUP (Monogram, 1942).
 Pretty Hope Blackwood was a rodeo performer and this was her solo film appearance.

 (Courtesy of Minard Coons)